Bastian-Hilder/TuringUnstableThinFilmFronts/README.md

-# Pattern interfaces close to a Turing instability in a two-dimensional Bénard--Marangoni model
+# Fast-moving pattern interfaces close to a Turing instability in an asymptotic model for the three-dimensional Bénard–Marangoni problem

-In this repository you find the supplementary code files related to the article "Pattern interfaces close to a Turing instability in a two-dimensional Bénard--Marangoni model" by Bastian Hilder and Jonas Jansen.
+In this repository you find the supplementary code files related to the article "Fast-moving pattern interfaces close to a Turing instability in an asymptotic model for the three-dimensional Bénard–Marangoni problem" by Bastian Hilder and Jonas Jansen.
 The preprint can be found at [arXiv:???](https://arxiv.org/abs/2308.11279).

 ### Abstract

-TODO
+We study the bifurcation of planar patterns and fast-moving pattern interfaces in an asymptotic long-wave model for the three-dimensional Bénard–Marangoni problem, which is close to a Turing instability.
+We derive the model from the full free-boundary Bénard–Marangoni problem for a thin liquid film on a heated substrate of low thermal conductivity via a lubrication approximation.
+This yields a quasilinear, fully coupled, mixed-order degenerate-parabolic system for the film height and temperature.
+As the Marangoni number $M$ increases beyond a critical value $M^*$, the pure conduction state destabilises via a Turing(–Hopf) instability.
+Close to this critical value, we formally derive a system of amplitude equations which govern the slow modulation dynamics of square or hexagonal patterns.
+Using center manifold theory, we then study the bifurcation of square and hexagonal planar patterns.
+Finally, we construct planar fast-moving modulating travelling front solutions that model the transition between two planar patterns.
+The proof uses a spatial dynamics formulation and a center manifold reduction to a finite-dimensional invariant manifold, where modulating fronts appear as heteroclinic orbits.
+These modulating fronts facilitate a possible mechanism for pattern formation, as previously observed in experiments.

 ### Videos